cyberark/sidecar-injector/README.md

  ./helm/cyberark-sidecar-injector/  --generate-name
 ```

-Optionally, if you want to specify the Secretless, Conjur Authenticator and/or
+Optionally, if you want to specify the Secretless, Secrets Manager Authenticator and/or
 Secrets Provider Docker image references, you can specify this in the `helm install` command:
 ```
 helm --namespace injectors \